 Featuring: The Frick Pittsburgh

-Isabelle de Borchgrave: Fashioning Art from Paper will be covering the tail end of the year into 2019 at The Frick.
+This fall, The Frick will present Isabelle de Borchgrave: Fashioning Art from Paper.
 This exhibition, opening October 13, 2018, marks the artist's first touring retrospective exhibition.
 It features Belgian artist Isabelle de Borchgrave's life-size renditions of historic clothing created entirely from "painted, pleated, crumpled, and manipulated paper".
 The exhibition will feature examples from the entire breadth of de Borchgrave's work, including Papiers a la Mode, Splendors of the Medici, The World of Mariano Fortuny, and Les Ballet Russes.
 The immersive exhibition will be displayed throughout the Frick, "creating a dialogue with the museum's collection."
 Isabelle de Brochgrave: Fashioning Art from Paper will be at The Frick until January 6, 2019.